OrGeisler/R--project/README.md

 # R--project
+Hello everyone,

-As part of a data analysis course at Tel Aviv University
+This is a data analysis of coffee beans, as part of the studies at Tel Aviv University,

+hope you will enjoy!